nluongo/zamboni/README.md

 ## Installation

-First setup up your environment as you prefer.
+First setup your environment as you prefer.
 For example if using `venv`:

 ` python -m venv venv `
 ` source venv/bin/activate `